ibm-cloud-docs/solution-tutorials/serverless-api-webapp.md

    1. Set **path** to `/entries`
    2. Set **verb** to `PUT`
    3. Select the **save-guestbook-entry-sequence** action
-8. Save and expose the API.
+8. Scroll to the end of the page to **Create** the API.
 Make note of the provided route, as you will use it from your web application.

 ## Deploy the web app